cpa4001/COP3003_IntegrationProject/README.md

   - Shown by following google style guide

 - Follow best practices for documentation
-   - shown in external documentation with doxygen
+   - Shown in external documentation with doxygen
-   - shown in header comment docs for every file and function definition, and for most data structures
+   - Shown in header comment docs for every file and function definition, and for most data structures